 Warm gloves: warm gloves should have removable fleece lining so that they are easier to dry.
 Mountain Hardware's Outdry membrane is excellent.
 Also consider bringing unlined leather gloves as worn by mountaineers.
 This is because gloves are often worn for protection rather than warmth.

 Goggles with bad weather lenses: check that the googles “ fold” as if not they are likely to crack and break in your rucksack.

 Water bottle: the hands free drinking tubes are brilliant for ski mountaineering.
 These allow you to drink while on the move.
-The Camelbak or Platypus two-litre model is recommended.
-However they do freeze up, so it is worth having a normal water bottle too.
+Camelbak or Platypus drinking system, 2-litres is recommended.
+Also a normal bottle as a back up because hands-free tubes can freeze up.

 Head torch: ideally this should be something like a Petzl "Tikka" model.
 Fit it with new lithium batteries.
 They have hugely more power and importantly weigh 5 times less than conventional batteries.

 Sun block: there are two main choices: "P20" is good as it only needs to be applied once a day and can be bought at the Duty Free at UK airports.
 The best traditional sun screen is Piz Buin; they make small, flat tubes of factor 50 which are perfect.

 Personal medical supplies, i.e. Compeed or 2nd Skin plasters for blisters, aspirins, etc. But make sure it's a small pack- you have to carry it.